-- a high school diploma recognized by their state department of education; - · a G.E.D. certificate or, with respect to home-schooled students who are above the compulsory age of school attendance, or
+- a high school diploma recognized by their state department of education; - a G.E.D. certificate or, with respect to home-schooled students who are above the compulsory age of school attendance,

-• a secondary school completion credential for home school (other than a high school diploma or its recognized equivalent) provided for under state

-• if state law does not require a home-schooled student to obtain the credential described in the preceding bullet, a certification that the student has completed a secondary school education in a home-school setting that qualifies as an exemption from compulsory attendance requirements under state law.
+- a secondary school completion credential for home school (other than a high school diploma or G.E.D. certificate) provided for under state law; - or - if state law does not require a home-schooled student to obtain the credential described in the preceding bullet, a certification that the student has completed a secondary school education in a home-school setting that qualifies as an exemption from compulsory attendance requirements under state law.

 It is the student's responsibility to provide verification of high school completion.
-Without such verification, the student may not be allowed to register for the current term or continue enrollment and will be in jeopardy of losing his or her acceptance to the university as well as all financial aid.
+Without such verification, the student may not be allowed to register for the current term or continue enrollment and will be in jeopardy of revocation of admission to the university as well as losing all financial aid.